BSW student handbook

-The field practicum consists of two 6 credit courses (SW 480 and SW 481) for a total of 12 semester credits.
-Each course entails completion of a minimum of 225 agency/community based clock hours.
+The field practicum consists of two 6-credit courses (SW 480 and SW 481) for a total of 12 semester credits.
+Each course entails the completion of a minimum of 225 agency/community-based clock hours.
 SW 480 and SW 481 also involve student attendance at a weekly integrative seminar with their faculty field liaison.

 School of Social Work policies

 Given the centrality of professionalism to the practice of social work, the School of Social Work believes that professional integrity and behavior should begin as early as the first social work course.
 Due to the emphasis placed upon professional integrity and behavior, the School has established a set of policies that govern academic performance.
 These policies are uniform across programs and sequences.
 Underlying all of these policies are standards for behaviors that either guide conduct at UNR or guide the practice of social work.
 Students should be familiar with the following standards:

 - University of Nevada Reno, Student Code of Conduct